Skip to main content

 Private Networking:

-• Kubernetes internal service load balancing
+• Internal service load balancing across all replicas

 Load balancing is automatic.
 You don’t need to configure it manually.